 Don’t know what to do with all of the leftover pumpkin once you’ve carved yours ready for Halloween?
 Well a classic pumpkin pie is one of the best ways to use up leftover pumpkin, especially when it’s in season in autumn.

-Perfect for Halloween or Bonfire Night, this mouth-watering pumpkin pie recipe is best served topped with a sweet cream mix and dusted with cinnamon for a warming taste.
+Perfect for Halloween or Bonfire Night, this mouth-watering pumpkin pie recipe is best served sliced up and fresh.
+For this recipe we’ve tried topping it with a sweet cream mix and dusted with cinnamon for a warming seasonal taste.

 This recipe serves 10 people, perfect if you’ve got the family round for dinner – or if you want some to save to enjoy later in the week!
 It should take around 2 hours and 25 minutes to prepare and bake this pumpkin pie – and you can trust us when we say it is well worth the wait!